ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 There is a template repo for how to build a precompile with this way called [Precompile-EVM](https://github.com/ava-labs/precompile-evm).
 Both Subnet-EVM and Precompile-EVM share similar directory structures and common codes.
-We followed same Hello World tutorial in Precompile-EVM repo.
 You can reference the Precompile-EVM PR that adds Hello World precompile [here](https://github.com/ava-labs/precompile-evm/pull/2)

 ### Prerequisites